viercc/kitchen-sink-hs/dominance.md

 instance C (TC tv1 tv2 ... tvn)
 ```

-The current decision for what is considered orphans do not change!
+The current decision for what is considered orphans do not change for them.

 ### This method is not unique to the requirement